nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 If you'd like to recall which policies a client has taken up this command lists out, in the command box, the policies that have been assigned to a specific client.

-Format: `listAssigned INDEXOFCLIENT`
+Format: `listAssigned CLIENT_INDEX`

 Example Usage:

 1. `findClient n/John Doe` to filter the list of clients to find `John Doe`.
-2. `listAssigned INDEXOFCLIENT` to list out the policies assigned to the first client in the list from Step 1.
+2. `listAssigned CLIENT_INDEX` to list out the policies assigned to the first client in the list from Step 1.

 ### Deleting assigned policies from a client: `deleteAssigned`

 Unfortunate, but it happens.
 If a client cancels their policy prematurely, reflect the deletion of their assigned policy in the address book using this command.

-Format: `deleteAssigned INDEXOFCLIENT INDEXOFASSIGNEDPOLICY`
+Format: `deleteAssigned CLIENT_INDEX ASSIGNED_POLICY_INDEX`

 Example Usage:
 1. Similar to [listAssigned](#listing-out-policies-assigned-to-a-clientlistassigned), filter the list for the desired client and find out which policies they have been assigned to.